 Stay consistent and tailor your content to each platform to ensure optimal engagement.

 Email is still one of the highest-ROI marketing channels.
-Use newsletters to:
+Use email marketing to:

 Here’s why content marketing is compelling for small businesses: